 Coming to Live at Brian Lewis House

 Coming to live at Abbeyfield is a real pleasure.
-If you are potentially interested in a resident’s place at Brian Lewis House, please contact our administration manager by telephone on 01865 790439 (with answer-phone) or 01865 262220, or by filling in the form on our Contact Us page.
+If you are potentially interested in a resident’s place at Brian Lewis House, please contact our Administration Manager – her phone numbers and a Contact Form can be found on our Contact Us page.
 She will be happy to talk to you about all aspects of the House,including taking a look around, coming for a trial stay for a couple of nights, or applying to join.

 Our residents are currently aged between 75 and 95 – there is no upper age limit.
 We offer equal and fair access to all, regardless of gender, race, colour or religion.